-Amazon Student offers access to free shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.
+Amazon Prime Student is a cheaper version of Amazon Prime designed specifically for college students.
+Prime Student gives college students access to free 2-day shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.

 Q.: What is Amazon Prime?

 A.: Amazon Prime is an annual subscription program that provides several benefits for members.
 Subscribers are eligible for free two-day (and, in some cases, one-day) shipping on most items and other delivery perks.
 Members also get unlimited streaming video and music, as well as special offers on other digital media.
 (For all of the details on Prime, see our complete Amazon Prime FAQ.)
 Prime benefits include the following:

 - Prime Now: Free 2-hour delivery (and discounted 1-hour delivery) for tens of thousands of products from local stores (including Whole Foods) in select cities.

 - Prime Photos: Unlimited photo storage in Amazon Cloud Drive.

 - Amazon Music Unlimited: Unlimited, ad-free access to more than 1.5 million songs.
 Users can stream on demand or allow Amazon to select songs based on their taste.
 One year for $0.99/month (was $4.99/month).

 - Prime Gaming: Exclusive in-game loot, free games, free sub to Twitch.tv

 - Prime Early Access: 30-minute early access to Lightning Deals on Amazon.com and new sales on MyHabit.com.